/

 Nicole Tucker

 In this three-part blog series we are looking at emerging testing trends for 2023 and beyond – through the whole assessment lifecycle.
 In part one, my colleague Isabelle Gonthier explored test development trends.
 In this blog I’ll be looking at my area of expertise and passion, data forensics.
-And next time Rory McCorkle will share trends in test delivery.
+And next time PSI will share trends in test delivery.

 A growing trend we are seeing across the whole assessment lifecycle is a positive move towards a more holistic approach to test security.
 This starts during test development, with technologies that ensure the security of test content and help to meet the increasing demand for new test content.
 And when it comes to data forensics, it involves structuring data forensics to ensure it is fully integrated into test security plans.